 The District will decrease the number of variances by Commissioner approval by at least 50% each year, bringing the overall number of variances due to the District's lack of capacity to a maximum of two variances by the end of the 2021-2022 school year.
 The District will also increase the percentage of related services reported in Frontline IEP by 4% each year, ending in 87% of services provided.
-Starting with a baseline of 84% for the 22-23 school year, the District will increase the percentage of related service's Frontline Service Management System, or its equivalent, by 1.5% each year, with a Final Goal and Disengagement Standard of 87% of related services reported as delivered in the table below:
+Starting with a baseline of 84% for the 22-23 school year, the District will increase the percentage of related services reported as delivered in the District's Frontline Service Management System, or its equivalent, by 1.5% each year, with a Final Goal and Disengagement Standard of 87% of related services reported as delivered, to be achieved by the 2024-2025 school year, as set forth in the table below: